Architect: Walter Gropius |

 Like the structural system of the building, a large part of the facade has a wooden cladding material consisting of vertical strips.

-We witness the harmony of local and modern architectural pleasures in material scale through natural stones on the basement wall, glass blocks, bricks, plaster and wood materials on the exterior.
+We witness the harmony of local and modern architectural pleasures in material scale through natural stones on the basement wall, as well as glass blocks, bricks, plaster and wood materials on the exterior.

 Landscape

-Gropius used his home in lectures as an exemplary study area for his students in Harvard.
-Moreover, the landscape in which the building is located is of great importance for the history of modern landscape.
+Gropius used his home in lectures as an exemplary study area for his students at Harvard.
+Moreover, the landscape in which the building is located has great importance for modern landscape history.

-Rationality, pragmatism, simplicity and efficiency have been taken as basis in the landscaping, as in the plan setup of the building, its facades and almost in every aspect of the design.
+He has taken rationality, pragmatism, simplicity and efficiency as the basis of landscaping.
+These principles are the main elements in the plan setup of the building, its facades and almost in every aspect of the design.

-As a result, the Gropius House, located in a natural context, blends the Bauhaus building design principles, also the rational and functional attitude of modernist architecture with local building materials and integrates them in a single body.
+As a result, the Gropius House, located in a natural context, blends the design principles of Bauhaus-style buildings.
+It also considers the rational and functional attitude of modernist architecture with local building materials, and incorporates them into a single body.

 Nowadays

-Upon the death of Walter Gropius, among the pioneers of modernism and one of the most important figures in the history of architecture, in 1969, his wife gave up their rights to the property and donated the building to the Society of Preservation of New England Antiquities in 1974.
+Upon the death of Walter Gropius in 1969, his wife gave up their rights to the property and donated the building to the Society of Preservation of New England Antiquities in 1974.
 However, she continued to live at home until his death in 1983.